remix-run/remix/docs/guides/envvars.md

 - `STRIPE_PRIVATE_KEY`: The key a checkout workflow will use on the server
 - `STRIPE_PUBLIC_KEY`: The key a checkout workflow will use on the browser

-If you're experience with web development is primarily with the JS frameworks in the last few years, you might think of these as something for your build to use.
+If your experience with web development is primarily with the JS frameworks in the last few years, you might think of these as something for your build to use.
 While they can be useful for bundling code, traditionally those are "build arguments" not environment variables.
 Environment variables are most useful _at runtime on the server_.
 For example, you can change an environment variable to change the behavior of your app without rebuilding or even redeploying.

 ## Server Environment Variables